LISSConsulting/DoubtfulData/README.md

 **`-Identity`**

-The Identity parameter specifies the distribution group or mail-enabled security group that you want to export.
+The Identity parameter specifies the distribution group or mail-enabled security group from which you want to remove MailContact recipeints.
 You can use any value that uniquely identifies the group.

 For example:
  - Name